kartva/bmake/README.md

 ## What's next for *fish
 We haven't been able to finish some of the features -- in particular, integrating the NNUE into the move search engine which tunes the search heuristic to be game-specific.
 We've currently put in chess weights.

+## Sponsor Integration
+A special lip-synced video made by Sync. plays when you lose.

 ## Demo Screenshots and Video
 ![Screenshot from 2025-02-23 08-35-11](https://github.com/user-attachments/assets/0d0930d5-9b2a-46af-ade1-eba9128426aa)